ensime/ensime-gradle/README.md

 To see the plugin in action you can also clone this repo and then run `gradle build` to build the plugin and then `cd src/test/sample/scala` and run `gradle clean build ensime`.

-## Next Steps

-At this point, I think it would be good to clean this up and get it added to the Gradle Plugin Repository.
-If an issue exists keeping this from a 1.0 version, let me know so it can get fixed.

-## Updates

-### 0.11

-*  Thanks to rolandtritsch for this update!
-*  Fixes Issue #6: Generates .ensime files for Android development
-*  Back to supporting Java 6